Fernando Grostein Andrade

 Fernando Grostein Andrade (born January 30, 1981) is a Brazilian filmmaker, director, producer, screenwriter, director of photography, and media entrepreneur.
-He is a columnist for VEJA magazine and the newspaper Folha de S. Paulo.
-His best-known work is the documentary Quebrando o Tabu, which discusses alternative policies to the war on drugs and features former Brazilian president Fernando Henrique Cardoso as well as former US presidents Bill Clinton, Jimmy Carter, infectologist Drauzio Varella and writer Paulo Coelho.
+He was a columnist for VEJA magazine and the newspaper Folha de S. Paulo.
+His best-known work is the documentary Breaking the Taboo, which discusses alternative policies to the war on drugs and features former Brazilian president Fernando Henrique Cardoso as well as former US presidents Bill Clinton, Jimmy Carter, infectologist Drauzio Varella and writer Paulo Coelho.
 In 2012, in partnership with Sun Dog Pictures, owned by British entrepreneur Richard Branson, the documentary was adapted into an international version which was narrated by actor Morgan Freeman.
 The project has spun off into the largest online platform in defense for human rights, with over 15 million followers between Facebook and Instagram.

 Abe, his most recent movie, was selected to the Sundance Film Festival in 2019, and stars Noah Schnapp and Seu Jorge.

 Fernando was also selected a Young Global Leader by the World Economic Forum in 2019.
 He is a founder of Spray Media, which produces content for cinema as well as YouTube and branded content.

 Other works include the documentary Wandering Heart, with Caetano Veloso, and a number of publicity campaign for big brands such as Nestlé, Coca-Cola, and Volkswagen.